 Trade - any commercial operation supplying goods or services to a customer for profits is likely to be regarded as a trade.
-Ask us or your tax adviser (if you have one) if you're in doubt whether the trust or estate carried on a trade, profession or vocation during 2022 to 2023.
+Ask us or your tax adviser (if you've one) if you're in doubt whether the trust or estate carried on a trade, profession or vocation during 2023 to 2024.